-This course aims to introduce students to the roles of women of all social classes in different periods of Ancient Greece and Rome, as well as the problems of studying women's history in the Greco-Roman world.
+Prerequisite: (HIST 1111 or HIST 1112) and (HIST 2111 or HIST 2112) This course aims to introduce students to the roles of women of all social classes in different periods of Ancient Greece and Rome, as well as the problems of studying women's history in the Greco-Roman world.
 The course will combine a chronological approach with the thematic one, as each week will focus on women's roles and participation in a specific period and/or sphere of activity, such as religion, politics, the dramatic stage, the family and household, and law.

-HIST 4424 Apartheid and the New South Africa 3/0/3

-An introduction to the history and historiography of South Africa through selected economic, environmental, social and political themes.
+HIST 4424 Apartheid and the New South Africa 3/0/3 Prerequisite: (HIST 1111 or HIST 1112) and (HIST 2111 or HIST 2112) An introduction to the history and historiography of South Africa through selected economic, environmental, social and political themes.

-HIST 4430 The Vietnam War 3/0/3

-An examination of the historical background, events, and impact of the Vietnam War.
+HIST 4430 The Vietnam War 3/0/3 Prerequisite: (HIST 1111 or HIST 1112) and (HIST 2111 or HIST 2112) An examination of the historical background, events, and impact of the Vietnam War.